pierrepo/handson-scientific-literature-embeddings/content/tokens.md

 3. Tokens are colored in various colors.
 One token = one colored block.
 4. How many tokens are used to represent the sentence above?
-5. Pay attention to token delimitations (color blocks).
+5. Pay attention to token boundaries (color blocks).
 How are spaces handled?
 6. How many tokens are used to represent the word “bioinformatics”?

 ```{note}